 Nazli Choucri, Professor of Political Science, is Faculty Affiliate at MIT Institute for Science and Data (IDSS) and Senior Faculty at the Center or International Studies (CIS).
 Her research focuses on international relations, with special attention to growth and expansion– in "real" and cyber systems.
 All her work, including policy analysis, is largely multi-method and multi-disciplinary, as reflected in 12 books and over 120 articles.
 Her most recent book, International Relations in the Cyber Age: The Co-Evolution Dilemma, is co-authored with David D. Clark.

 Dr. Choucri holds the first patent in the School of Humanities, Arts and Social Sciences at MIT, for an interactive knowledge management and networking system devoted to the complexity of sustainability, the Global System for Sustainable Development (GSSD).
-The system operates in Chinese, Arabic, and English, and recently extended to Spanish.
+A customized application to the cyber domain, Cyber-IR System for Strategy and Decision (CSSD) is under construction.
 She directed MIT’s Middle East Program for several years, and served as Associate Director of Technology and Development Program over its long duration at MIT.

 As Principal Investigator and Director of a multi-disciplinary MIT-Harvard research collaboration on Explorations in Cyber International Relations (ECIR), she worked with a joint team to develop theories and methods for linking cyberspace and international relations into an integrated framework for education, research, and policy.
 ECIR-continued focuses on Cyber-IR building upon earlier foundations to strengthen the new directions of inquiry in international relations.
 Dr. Choucri is the founding Editor of the MIT Press Series on Global Accord: Strategies for Sustainability.
 She served on the Editorial Board of the American Political Science Review and, earlier as General Editor of the International Political Science Review.